 1.1 Taxonomy of Radio Frequency Identification (RFID) tags available in the market.
-2 1.2 Battery-less wireless sensors get energy from the reader and 0 1.3 respond by backscattering the incident power signal Potential applications of zero-power wireless sensor network from determining environmental condition (a) in healthcare monitor- 3 ing (b) in a smart home or office environment 5 $2.1 \\ 2.2$ Components of an RFID-based wireless sensor system Design comparison of resistive and capacitive type humidity 7 sensing element.
-11 $3.1 \\ 3.2 \\ 3.3 \\ 3.4$ Block diagram of a chip-less RFID-based wireless sensor A chip-less RFID-based wireless strain sensor design [31] Block diagram of a chip-based antenna resonance wireless sensor. (a) Operating principle of the chip-based antenna resonance 14 14 17 RFID sensor. (b) Printed with a 15 μ m thick layer of graphene oxide on top. (c) The equivalent circuit of the sensor [122].
-17 3.5 A simple block diagram of a chip-based digitally interfaced sensor. $17 \\ 19$ 3.6 A chip-level block diagram of a chip-based digitally interfaced RFID sensor $[23]$.
-19 3.7 Block diagram of a chip-based ambient (light) energy harvesting 20 3.8 wireless sensor 20 21 4.1 Potential applications of battery-less wireless sensor network 4.1 from determining the environmental condition to healthcare monitoring.
-25 4.2 Block diagram of the proposed battery-less wireless sensor 27 4.3 Signal flow graph of the sensor when RFID is backscattering.
-29 4.4 Sensor topologies: (a) varactor (b) flood.
-31 4.5 Schematic of the single-stub design used to match the RFID to 50-ohms.
-32 4.6 Final miniaturized and optimized version of the matching cir- 52 1.0 cuit of the Higgs 4 IC that utilizes microstrip technology to match the IC to 50 ohm impedance.
-33 4.7 Final fabricated design of the battery-less wireless sensor 34 4.8 Frequency response of the RFID matching circuit 36 4.9 Impedance response of the varactor at 915 MHz 37 4.10 Impedance response of the flood sensing element at 915 MHz as the level of the water changes while keeping the electrodes 7 9 0 mm above the base of the container.
+2 1.2 Battery-less wireless sensors get energy from the reader and 0 1.3 Potential applications of zero-power wireless sensor network from determining environmental condition (a) in healthcare monitor- 3 ing (b) in a smart home or office environment \mathbf{b} $2.1 \\ 2.2$ Components of an RFID-based wireless sensor system Design comparison of resistive and capacitive type humidity 7 sensing element 11 $3.1 \\ 3.2 \\ 3.3 \\ 3.4$ Block diagram of a chip-less RFID-based wireless sensor A chip-less RFID-based wireless strain sensor design [31] Block diagram of a chip-based antenna resonance wireless sensor. (a) Operating principle of the chip-based antenna resonance 14 14 17 RFID sensor. (b) Printed with a 15 μ m thick layer of graphene ovide on top. (c) The equivalent circuit of the sensor [122] 17 3.5 A simple block diagram of a chip-based digitally interfaced sensor 19 3.6 A chip-level block diagram of a chip-based digitally interfaced 10 RFID sensor [23]. \ldots 19 3.7 Block diagram of a chip-based ambient (light) energy harvesting 20 38 Prototype of a chip-based ambient (radio frequency (RF)) en- 20 J .0 ergy harvesting wireless sensor [46] 21 4.1 Potential applications of battery-less wireless sensor network from determining the environmental condition to healthcare ~ ~ 4.9 monitoring.
+25 $\frac{4.2}{4.3}$ Signal flow graph of the sensor when RFID is backscattering $\frac{21}{20}$ 4.4 Sensor topologies: (a) varactor (b) flood $\frac{29}{31}$ 4.5 Schematic of the single-stub design used to match the RFID to 01 50-ohms 32 4.6 Final miniaturized and optimized version of the matching cir- cuit of the Higgs 4 IC that utilizes microstrip technology to match the IC to 50 ohm impedance 33 4.7 Final fabricated design of the battery-less wireless sensor.
+34 4.8 Frequency response of the RFID matching circuit.
+36 4.9 Impedance response of the varactor at 915 MHz 37 4.10 Impedance response of the flood sensing element at 915 MHz as the level of the water changes while keeping the electrodes 7 9 0 mm above the base of the container.
 38